mikahama/murre/README.md

     normalize_sentence("mä syön paljo karkkii")
     >> minä syön paljon karkkia

-To use the same chunk level BRNN model as described in the paper, you can pass *wnut19_model=True*, however this model might only work on Linux.

 You can normalize multiple sentences at the same time by running

     from murre import normalize_sentences